VENDIS — Sales Potential & Judgment · BD SELECT

 CultivatorHunter

-Alex actively seeks out new business.
-Free time flows naturally into prospecting, cold contacts are approached without hesitation, and opening doors is the part of selling that energises him most.
-Pipeline generation will rarely be the bottleneck of his performance.
+Alex actively looks for new business.
+His free time flows into prospecting, and he approaches cold contacts without hesitation.
+Opening doors is the part of selling that gives him the most energy.
+Pipeline generation will rarely limit his results.

 Closing Assertiveness